2021 Cabo Delgado offensives: Aftermath

 By mid-November, the rebels were conducting a counter-offensive to counter the pro-government advances of the previous months.
 From 8 to 14 November, the rebels increased their attacks on settlements, targeting Lijungo, Nangade District, and the villages of 5º Congresso, Nanjaba, and Nambini in Macomia District.
 The Islamic State claimed responsibility for some of these raids and other attacks on civilian targets in the area.
 The raids prompted pursuits by joint FADM-SAMIM groups that managed to catch up with the Lijungo and 5º Congresso attackers, killing several.
-In addition, FADM-SAMIM troops successfully ambushed insurgents at Mandimba, eastern Nangade District, on 9 November, while militiamen claimed to had killed four rebels near 5º Congresso three days later.
+In addition, FADM-SAMIM troops successfully ambushed insurgents at Mandimba, eastern Nangade District, on 9 November, while militiamen claimed to have killed four rebels near 5º Congresso three days later.
 The rebels also expanded their operations in Mueda District, raiding several localities from 12 to 16 November, and launching more cross-border attacks into Tanzania.
 Pinnacle News claimed that the rebels set up a new base at Nambungali, northern Mueda District.
 Clashes also continued further south from 18 to 19 November, centered at 5º Congresso and other sites in Nangade as well as Macomia Districts.
 Two days later, insurgents attempted to storm a camp in Mueda District, but were repelled by a local militia.

-By the end of November, northern Macomia District was heavily contested, and the insurgents appeared to had moved their operations partially into Niassa Province.
+By the end of November, northern Macomia District was heavily contested, and the insurgents appeared to have moved their operations partially into Niassa Province.
 Despite this, the government offensives had greatly weakened the rebels by the end of 2021, with a significant reduction of fatalities being reported due to fighting.